TekMonksGitHub/monkshu/README.md

 Everything in a single box
 ==========================
-HTTP servers are built into Monkshu.
+HTTP and API servers are built into Monkshu.
 No need to install any external HTTP servers or components.
 Allows for easier setup, and end to end control over the web applications.

+Electron build framework for native applications is built in as well.

+Support for PWAs out of the box.

 Web Component Ready
 ===================